 are strongly encouraged to ask questions during and after the talk.

-- Outline and draft: Well-organized; appropriate choice of
+- Outline and organization: Well-organized; appropriate choice of

-topics and amount of material; done on time.
+topics and amount of material; outline handed in on time.

 - Knowledge of material.
 Be prepared to answer questions.